-The Audit Related Fees as of the fiscal years ended December 31, 2006 and 2005, respectively, were for assurance and related services related to documents filed with the Securities and Exchange Commission with respect to the Company's employee benefit plan audits.
+There were no Audit Related Fees for the fiscal year ended December 31, 2007.
+The Audit Related Fees as of the fiscal year ended December 31, 2006, were for assurance and related services related to documents filed with the Securities and Exchange Commission with respect to the Company's employee benefit plan audits.